FZambia/centrifuge/docs/starting/overview.rst

 Also Centrifuge uses `ZeroMQ <http://www.zeromq.org/>`_ sockets for internal communication and publish/subscribe operations.

+To connect to Centrifuge from browser pure Websockets or SockJS library can be used.
+Socket.io support in future plans.
+Please, read appropriate documentation chapter for better description and look at examples.

 When and why should it can be helpful
 -------------------------------------